Agile-Labs-Tech/agilelabs-isms-policy/17 ISMS ICT procurement policy/README.md

 # Purpose, Scope And Users

-1. This document defines the policy and provides the guidelines for the procurement of information and communications technology (ICT) resources (hardware and software), and related ICT services that will be owned, used and operated by Agile Lab Pte Ltd (Agile Lab).
+1. This document defines the policy and provides the guidelines for the procurement of information and communications technology (ICT) resources (hardware and software), and related ICT services that will be owned, used and operated by Agile Labs Pte Ltd (Agile Labs).
 2. The hardware resources include computer servers, desktop personal computers (PCs), laptop PCs, portable devices, network devices, security and CCTV surveillance equipment, cameras and devices, audio-visual equipment, access control systems, alarm systems, environmental monitoring and control systems or devices, building automation, control and monitoring systems, devices or equipment, and so on.
 3. The software resources include application software, system software (e.g. Windows and MacOS), and database software.
 4. The related ICT services include consulting, system integration, corrective and preventive maintenance services (contracted and ad hoc).
-5. The scope is applicable to all divisions and functions within Agile Lab.
+5. The scope is applicable to all divisions and functions within Agile Labs.
-6. A set of standardized configuration for ICT systems, devices and equipment is required to ensure Agile Lab&#39;s Information Security Policy can be effectively enforced.
+6. A set of standardized configuration for ICT systems, devices and equipment is required to ensure Agile Labs&#39;s Information Security Policy can be effectively enforced.

 # Related Documents